Beijing 2022: Even in defeat, China's foreign players are still smiling — and still spinning | DW | 11.02.2022

 Prior to the Olympics, they were instructed not to give interviews.
 After Thursday's heavy defeat, most of the team walked through the mixed zone, the postgame area where players talk to reporters, without stopping for questions.
 Those who did stuck to a planned script.

-Parroting a line from Eileen Gu, the Chinese snowboard star who is straddling a geopolitical divide at these games, Smith sidestepped a question from DW about whether he had renounced his US citizenship.
+Parroting a line from Eileen Gu, the US-born Chinese freestyle skiing star who is straddling a geopolitical divide at these games, Smith sidestepped a question from DW about whether he had renounced his US citizenship.

-"This is sport, this is hockey," said Smith, who's competing under his given Chinese name, Jieruimi Shimisi.
+"This is sport, this is hockey," said Smith, who is competing under his given Chinese name, Shimisi Jieruimi.
 "I'm here to represent China.
 When I'm in China, I'm Chinese, I'm supported by the Chinese, and I'm truly thankful for that.
 And when I go to America, I'm American.
 Here I'm building bridges for a younger generation."

 China's ice hockey association didn't immediately reply to a request for comment on the citizenship issue.